Syilx Okanagan food systems are deeply rooted in territory and articulated in captikwl.

-Syilx/Okanagan People have been and continue to be nourished by a wealth of biodiversity including fish, wild game, berries, roots, and medicines.
-Hunting & gathering these resources requires a localized knowledge of that is dictated by the seasonal cycles of the land.
-Syilx/Okanagan families have always and continue to be united by the hunting, fishing, harvesting, and gathering of food as the traditional gathering of these foods on the land is ceremony itself and demonstrates honour and respect for the tmixʷ (all living things).
-As caretakers of the land is the Syilx/Okanagan right to utilize the land and water to the best of its abilities so that future generations may gather from those same places.
-Life within Syilx/Okanagan communities is built upon respect.
+Syilx Okanagan People have been and continue to be nourished by a wealth of biodiversity including fish, wild game, berries, roots, and medicines.
+Hunting and gathering these resources requires a localized knowledge that is dictated by the seasonal cycles of the land.
+Syilx Okanagan families have always and continue to be united by the hunting, fishing, harvesting, and gathering of food as the traditional gathering of these foods on the land is ceremony itself and demonstrates honour and respect for the tmixʷ (all living things).
+As caretakers of the land, it is the Syilx Okanagan right to utilize the land and water to the best of its abilities, so that future generations may gather from those same places.
+Life within Syilx Okanagan communities is built upon respect.
 To care for the land is to care for the people.

-Long before the term had emerged, Syilx/Okanagan Peoples practiced “food sovereignty” through our sustainable hunting, fishing and gathering practices that recognized and honored our sacred responsibilities to the tmixʷ and the nourishment that is provided.
+Long before the term had emerged, Syilx Okanagan Peoples practiced “food sovereignty” through our sustainable hunting, fishing and gathering practices.
+These practices recognized and honoured our sacred responsibilities to the tmixʷ and the nourishment that is provided.
 The current term indigenous food sovereignty, and food security movement in general, have a long-standing history that have continued to evolve over the last few decades.
-As our contemporary work in this field continues to evolve we recognize the responsibilities are inherent to engage and collaborate with a wide range of networks, organizations and individuals to ensure that further advocating for the indigenous food sovereignty matters remains successful.
+As our contemporary work in this field continues to evolve, we recognize the responsibilities are inherent to engage and collaborate with a wide range of networks, organizations and individuals to ensure that further advocating for the indigenous food sovereignty matters remains successful.

 Slow Food Partnership